ValentinViennot/evergreen-notes-markdown-website/notes/projects/Open Market/The Biggest Tech Company on Earth.md

 Validating our top [[Open Market Hypothesis|hypothesis]].
 In particular that,

 - Customers are willing to pay for future (OSS) development,
-- Contributors are willing to work for future brand valuation tokens,
+- Contributors are willing to work for future brand valuation tokens (and >$), --> recognition, unlimited (theoretical) profits, right to buy

 Identifying:
 - Customers: Big corps/companies relying on specific OSS